ediali/heySiri/README.md

 # heySiri
 Say "hey Siri" and your mac will start listening to you and you can give voice commands for iTunes.
-Later I will add google searches and functionality to play songs by their name.
+Later I will add google searches and functionality to play songs by their name.&nbsp;
-Here are the things you can say so far:
+Here are the things you can say so far:&nbsp;

 -play
 -pause